DulangaDasanayake/DulangaDasanayake/README.md

   <img src="https://komarev.com/ghpvc/?username=DulangaDasanayake&label=Profile%20Views&color=blue&style=flat" alt="Profile Views" />

   ## [Hello, I'm Dulanga Dasanayake](https://github.com/DulangaDasanayake)
-  <h4>Welcome to my GitHub profile!
-I'm Dulanga Dasanayake, a passionate software developer and tech enthusiast from LK.
-Here you'll find some of my projects and contributions.</h4>
+  <p>👋 Hi there!
+I'm Dulanga, a passionate software developer and tech enthusiast.
+With a strong background in IT and a love for coding, I enjoy creating innovative solutions and exploring new technologies.
+My repositories showcase projects ranging from web development to system automation, reflecting my commitment to continuous learning and professional growth in the IT industry.
+I'm always open to collaboration and eager to contribute to exciting projects.
+Let's build something amazing together!</p>
 </div>
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%">

 <div align="center">
 <picture>
   <source